 - A small amount of Trichoderma powder

 - Two cups of water

 - A stirring spoon

 - Safety glasses and gloves

 Here we go:

-- Put a couple spoonfuls of the cooked rice into a new and clean ziploc baggie.
-Squeeze all the air out, packing down the rice and then seal the bag and wrap it to keep any spores or air from getting in.
+- Put a couple of spoonfuls of the cooked rice into a new and clean Ziploc baggie.
+Squeeze all the air out, pack down the rice and then seal the bag and wrap it to keep any spores or air from getting in.
 Let the rice cool until you can handle it comfortably.